mmabdelateef/Koosa/README.md

 ## Usage:

 1. Start by mapping each role in your requirements to a protocl that extends to prtocol `Role` or a protocl that extends it.
 Note that you can model role heirarchy using protocl inheritance.
-For example
 ```swift
 protocol GroupMember: Role {
     var groupNumber: Int {set get}